Want to start a business? Find a niche

 We’ve often emphasized on this blog the potential that veterans have to be successful in small business.
 A recent article in Inc. details the story of Bridget Platt, who faced the challenge of explaining to her daughter where her father was, when he had been deployed to Afghanistan with the Marine Corps.

 Platt looked for children’s books that would help her daughter understand what was going on, to no avail.
 From this problem, the idea for her business, “Daddy’s Deployed,” was born.

-Through Daddy's Deployed, Platt creates customizable children's books that help children understand what it means when a parent is deployed in the service.
-By taking the initiative to solve her own problem, Platt stumbled upon a niche audience that would benefit from her product, and turned it into a small business.
+Platt creates customizable children’s books that help children understand what it means when a parent is in the service.
+By taking the initiative to solve her own problem, Platt stumbled upon a niche audience.
+The audience benefits from her product, and she turned it into a small business.

-For those wishing to start small businesses of their own, there are resources available to help get started and secure the funding needed to bring ideas to life.
+For those wishing to start small businesses of their own, there are resources available to help.
 The Small Business Administration website offers information about starting a business, as there are many considerations to account for as you get started.

 As the article notes, Platt is the only full-time employee of this company.
 If the company is to expand, it may undergo structural changes.
 An online incorporation services company can be a trusted source for all you need to know about incorporating your business, from checking for company name availability, to selecting the right type of entity.